Seek Returns logo

 0.00%

-ASX vs. IBM: A comparison of their Payout Ratio against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASX vs. IBM: A comparison of their Dividend Payout Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 Dividend at a Glance